 In this memoir-writing workshop, author and editor Sharon A. Crawford shows how old photos, news stories, ads, streetscapes, and pictures etched in your mind can help create your memoir.
 Includes how to do picture research and research kick-started by pictures.
 Through discussion and writing exercises with feedback, you will get a start on your memoir.

 Stay tuned for more workshops/presentations, for now virtual, in 2021 as they get organized.
 The are being listed above under New for 2021.
-Meantime, read below about another newbie last fall (2018) which was a big success.
+Meantime, read below about another newbie in fall 2018, also a big success.
 This workshop is also being offered in 2021.

 Memoir as Creative Non-fiction